High-productivity, high-performance workflow for virus-scale electrostatic simulations with Bempp-Exafmm: Results

 In Bempp, the matrix-vector product has the shape $A\mathbf{x} = P_2^T (G - C)P_1 \mathbf{x} + S \mathbf{x}$ (see Equation \ref{eq:bempp_fmm_matvec}), where the dominant costs are the \fmm evaluation of the Green's function matrix $G$ and the on-the-fly evaluation of the singular correction matrix $C$.
 Moreover, as stated above for the full $2\times 2$ block system a number of \fmm passes together with corresponding singular corrections need to be performed.
 Therefore, the \gmres time reported here consists of \fmm time, singular correction time, as well as the time spent on other steps in the \gmres algorithm.
-Figure \ref{fig:sphere_gmres_direct} and \ref{fig:sphere_gmres_derivative} show the time breakdown of \gmres in percentages.
-As problem size increases, \fmm evaluations dominate the solution time.
+Figure \ref{fig:1A7M_gmres_direct} and \ref{fig:1A7M_gmres_derivative} show the time breakdown of \gmres in percentages.
+In all cases, \fmm evaluations dominate the solution time.

-We also measured the peak memory usage using the Linux command \texttt{/usr/bin/time -v}.
-We observed a linear space complexity as shown in Figure \ref{fig:sphere_memory}.
-The largest case, with more than $2$ million elements, requires $36$GB for the direct formulation and $43$GB for the derivative formulation.
+We also measured the peak memory usage using the GNU time command \texttt{/usr/bin/time -v}.
+(Some Linux distributions do not ship with GNU time.)
+We observed a linear space complexity as shown in Figure \ref{fig:1A7M_memory}.
+The largest case, with more than $2$ million elements, requires $30$GB for the direct formulation and $44$GB for the derivative formulation.

+\paragraph{Performance comparison with APBS} In this section, we compare the performance of Bempp and the finite-difference solver in APBS when computing the solvation energy of 1RCX.
+Comparing the performance of two solvers is only fair at matching accuracy.
+This is because the user has several runtime choices to make that affect both runtime and accuracy.
+In the absence of an analytical solution, it is necessary to complete a grid convergence study with each solver to obtain an extrapolated solution at infinitely refined mesh, using Richardson extrapolation, based on which we can compute the errors.

+We parameterized the molecule with \texttt{pdb2pqr} and the \texttt{charmm} force field.
+For APBS, we chose the \texttt{mg-auto} solver and used \texttt{dime} to specify the grid size.
+Using three meshes with a constant refinement ratio of $1.34$, the observed order of convergence is $\mathcal{O}(h^{1.45})$ with respect to the grid spacing $h$.
+Mesh sizes and the results are summarized in Table \ref{tab:1RCX_apbs}.
+The solvation energy computed from the finest mesh is $-10803.07$ kcal/mol.
+The memory cost grows linearly and the time to solution grows quadratically with respect to the grid size.

+The surface meshes for Bempp have the element density set to 2, 4, 8 and 16 elements per $\si{\angstrom}^{2}$, respectively.
+The performance of Bempp improves, without affecting the final accuracy, using 3 quadrature points for regular integrals and \fmm\ order equal to 3.
+With the derivative formulation, the observed order of convergence is $\mathcal{O}(N^{-1.4})$, equivalent to $\mathcal{O}(h^{2.8})$.
+The detailed results are listed in Table \ref{tab:1RCX_bempp}.
+The solvation energy computed from the finest mesh is $-10997.16$ kcal/mol.

+Using the errors from Table \ref{tab:1RCX_apbs} and \ref{tab:1RCX_bempp}, we plotted the time and space complexity with respect to accuracy obtained with Bempp and APBS, as shown in Figure \ref{fig:performance_comparison_apbs}.
+Bempp displays better scaling in both time and space.
+For this specific protein, the crossover point occurs around the 3\%-error mark.
+Applications that require higher accuracy and involve larger structures will favor our boundary element solver.